Healthy Food, Healthy Community

 Here are a few snippets of farm-kid adorability: On one of my visits, Emma and the kids and I went to the neighbor’s field to remove swallowtail caterpillars from the fennel and to eat some radishes.
 Emma’s son only wanted to eat the white radishes, so if he pulled out a non-white one, he stuck it back in the ground.
 “It should be fine—the roots are still intact!”

 Emma’s daughter was off running and collecting another huge bouquet of wild things, singing “Dancing in the moonlight!”
 She ran up to her mom, hugged her tightly, and said, “I will never forget you!”
+(How random, and how sweet!)
 Later, back up near the barn where people were coming to pick up their CSA share, her daughter very pointedly asked Emma, “Do you have any rabbit trouble?”
 Imagine a high-pitched voice sounding more like “Do you have any wabbit trouble?”

 Her son, meanwhile, was busy making a plan for getting rain: “Get a giant flying bulldozer, and then fly it up and find the clouds, and then push the rain clouds over here.”